-2.8.2.1.
+2.7.4.2.
 Port 25, SMTP

-This unidirectional port is open only when Scan to E-mail or Internet Fax (I-Fax) is exporting images to an SMTP server, or when email alerts are being transmitted.
+This unidirectional port is open only when Scan to E-mail is exporting images to an SMTP server or when email alerts are being transmitted.
 SMTP messages & images are transmitted to the SMTP server from the device.
+The port can be configured on the Properties tab of the Web UI.

-2.8.2.2.
+2.7.4.3.
 Port 53, DNS

 Designating a DNS server will allow the device to resolve domain names.
-This can be configured via the Local UI or WebUI.
+This can be configured via the WebUI.

-2.8.2.3.
+2.7.4.4.
 Port 68, DHCP